Meet the Neighbours: The Creatives Calling The Malt District Home

 The design of the apartments themselves were a highly attractive element of the project.
-We have a strong affection for industrial style interiors, so the exposed concrete ceilings, matte black & rose gold fixtures & fittings really floated our boat!
+We have a strong affection for industrial style interiors, so the exposed concrete ceilings, matte black and rose gold fixtures and fittings really floated our boat!

 Buying off the plan isn’t the most traditional route to home ownership — what were the benefits that you saw over other established properties?

 Whilst not the most traditional route, the off-the-plan process provided a great opportunity for us as first home buyers to enter the market.
 Not only were Caydon offering incentives for first home buyers, which has made it much easier to buy our own home, it also gave us time to increase our savings whilst the development has been under construction.

 You’ve chosen a one bedroom, one bathroom apartment without a car park — talk us through your choice of floorplan and what your considerations were.

 As there are only the 2 of us (and potentially a little fur baby further down the road) we felt that the one bedroom one bathroom option was the perfect size for us.
 We currently don’t own a car and with the close proximity to public transport, we don’t feel we will need one any time soon!
 When photographing weddings on the weekends, Amanda uses a car sharing service called GoGet which have vehicles dotted throughout Cremorne making it easy to access.

 When we visited the display suite, our sales consultant, Alex, presented us with a number of different configurations of the available one bedroom apartments.
 After discussing the pros and cons of each, we eventually settled on a second level, east facing apartment, with a layout that provided ample Kitchen storage, as we love whipping up home cooked meals!